Screen#

 print [Hello, Robot!] on screen ◀ and set cursor to next row

-set cursor to row column#
+set cursor to row column on screen#

 The IQ (1st gen) Brain uses a monospaced font, meaning each character has the same width for consistent text alignment.
 The IQ (1st gen) Brain screen supports up to 5 rows and 21 columns of text.